 - 3 tablespoons old-fashioned rolled oats or quick oats

 - 2 teaspoons granulated sugar

 - 1 1/2 teaspoons baking powder

 - In a small custard cup, melt 1 1/2 tablespoons butter in the microwave for 10 to 20 seconds.
 Microwave settings may vary, keep a close eye to not burn the butter.
 Set aside to cool to room temperature.

-- In a large skillet over medium heat, evenly melt 1/2 tablespoon butter to coat the entire bottom of pan.
-Gently pour about 1/4 to 1/3 cup of batter into center of pan to form a uniform 4-inch circle of batter.
+- In a large skillet over medium heat, evenly melt 1/2 tablespoon butter to coat the entire bottom of the pan.
+Gently pour about 1/4 to 1/3 cup of batter into the center of the pan to form a uniform 4-inch circle of batter.
 Cook for 2 to 3 minutes.

 - Prep Time: 5 minutes

 - Category: Pancakes

 - Cuisine: American